sharonamr/blox/packages/docs/data/Welcome.md

 Blox let you edit markdown files and integrate pieces of realtime sandboxes into it.

-Checkout the [Button component](blox/Button). or use the menu to go through the components pages and see it in action.
+Use the menu to go through the components pages and see it in action.